aryelgois/medools-router/README.md

   - The same handlers for `GET` are used for `HEAD` requests, and a `HEAD` key is ignored.
 Content types for `GET` are related to the accepted Response, while other methods use them with the Request's payload

+  - `GET` content types enable their related extensions in the route endpoint

   - All methods implicitly have an internal `application/json` handler.
 If a method defines a single handler (i.e. a `string`) or if a `application/json`